-Land to the west of Stevenage, as defined by the proposals map, is allocated for the development of approximately 1,350 dwellings.
+Land to the west of Stevenage, as defined by the policies map, is allocated for the development of approximately 1,350 dwellings.

-A Masterplan for the whole site will be required as part of an outline planning application.
+A Masterplan for the whole site will be required as part of any planning application.
 The Masterplan must be approved prior to the submission of detailed development proposals for the site.